 The primary passage used to support inspiration is 2 Timothy 3:16-17.
 In this passage, Paul says that “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
 There is nothing in this that claims the Scripture is scientifically accurate.
 The Scripture is useful to help me to live as a follower of Christ.
 Not to teach me science.
 Or even history for that matter.
 I believe the Genesis account can be useful to me as a believer.
 So long as I do not get hung up on its scientific failings.

 Don’t try and make the scripture something that it’s not.
 Allow God to speak to you through it, and equip you in his service.
 Don’t feel threatened when modern science contradicts some of the ancient science found in the scriptures.
 Don’t forget that God also chooses to reveal himself in his creation as well.

 The Big Bang Revisited

 The Big Bang Theory affirms that our universe had a beginning.
 How and why it occurred are a mystery to science.
 Why the operating parameters of the universe are the way they are, making life possible on earth, are often thought of as a happy coincidence.
-But it is neither mystery or coincidence to me.
+But it is neither mystery nor coincidence to me.
 In the beginning, God!
 And God said … and it was so!
 The Big Bang is really not all that incompatible with the Genesis account of creation.
 They are just looking at it from different perspectives.